Claudia Jones: United States career

-Despite being academically bright, being classed as an immigrant woman severely limited Jones' career choices.
-Instead of going to college she began working in a laundry, and subsequently found other retail work in Harlem.
-During this time she joined a drama group, and began to write a column called "Claudia Comments" for a Harlem journal.
+Despite Jones being academically bright, being classed as an immigrant woman severely limited her career choices.
+Instead of going to college, she began working in a laundry, and subsequently found other retail work in Harlem.
+During this time, she joined a drama group, and began to write a weekly column called "Claudia Comments" for a Black nationalist newspaper in Harlem, with a circulation of about 4,000–5,000 readers.
+She discovered that the editor had passed her writing off as his own, and she became "critical of the newspaper and its leadership".

+In 1936, after hearing the Communist Party's defence of the Scottsboro Boys and witnessing the American Communist movement's opposition to the Italian invasion of Ethiopia, she joined the Young Communist League USA (YCL).
+She went on to work on the YCL newspaper, the Weekly Review—first as a writer, and then as an associate editor, editor, and ultimately editor-in-chief.
+One of her earliest articles at the Weekly Review was a review of Richard Wright's 1940 novel Native Son.
+Among frequent article topics were prominent Black figures such as athletes, and calls to end Jim Crow.
+She wrote multiple weekly columns, including "Quiz"—answering frequently asked questions—and "The Political Score", covering current political events.
+Her writing during these years is described as aligning closely with official party positions, in contrast with her more individually developed stances later in her life.
+It has also been described as taking a Black nationalist angle and emphasizing racial issues.

+She also later became state education director and chairperson for the YCL.
+She represented the YCL at the Second World Youth Congress at Vassar College.

-In 1936, trying to find organisations supporting the Scottsboro Boys, she joined the Young Communist League USA.
-The American communist movement's opposition to the Italian invasion of Ethiopia, was another factor which prompted Jones to join the communists.
-In 1937 she joined the editorial staff of the Daily Worker, rising by 1938 to become editor of the Weekly Review.
-After the Young Communist League became American Youth for Democracy during World War II, Jones became editor of its monthly journal, Spotlight.
-After the war, Jones became executive secretary of the Women's National Commission, secretary for the Women's Commission of the Communist Party USA (CPUSA), and in 1952 took the same position at the National Peace Council.
+After the Young Communist League USA became American Youth for Democracy during World War II, Jones became editor of its monthly journal, Spotlight.
+After the war, Jones became executive secretary of the Women's National Commission and secretary for the Women's Commission of the Communist Party USA (CPUSA).
+Her work in the CPUSA Women's Commission included giving lectures and organizing women's chapters of the party.
+In 1952, she took the same position at the National Peace Council.
 In 1953, she took over the editorship of Negro Affairs.